safeliquids/custom-music-discs/README.md

 3. ***"volume": float, default: 1.0*** - volume of the sound
 4. ***"pitch": float, default: 1.0*** - pitch of the sound

+## License
+This datapack is available under the MIT license.
+That means it can be re-released (such as in a Minecraft map) or otherwise used as long as it stays under the same license and credits the author (ie. me).
+For convenience, a copy of the LICENSE document is insie the actual datapack folder so there is no need to manually copy it.

 ## Known Issues
 - if a custom disc is played during a server reload, the original record music is not stopped.